The 2026 YWCA Until Justice Just Is (UJJI) Challenge is April 6 - May 4.

-YWCA Cass Clay participates in the Challenge as part of the national YWCA network and Challenge content is curated by YWCA USA.
-Those interested in participating in the 2025 Challenge can register through YWCA USA.
+The Challenge is hosted by the national YWCA network and Challenge content is curated by YWCA USA.

-The YWCA Racial Justice Challenge is designed to create dedicated time and space to build more effective social justice habits, particularly those dealing with issues of race, power, privilege, and leadership.
-The Challenge works to foster personal reflection, encourage social responsibility, and motivate participants to identify and act on ways to dismantle racism and other forms of discrimination.
+The UJJI Challenge is designed to create dedicated time and space to build more effective social justice habits, particularly those dealing with issues of race, power, privilege, and leadership.
+It works to foster personal reflection, encourage social responsibility, and motivate participants to identify and act on ways to dismantle racism and other forms of discrimination.

 For four weeks, daily challenge activities (reading an article, listening to a podcast, reflecting on personal experience, etc.) are posted in the Challenge app and website, allowing participants to connect with one another, discover how racial and social injustice impact our community, and identify ways to dismantle racism and other forms of discrimination.
 Each week covers a different topic related to equity and social justice.
 Daily activities are not posted on the weekends.

-Previously known as the Stand Against Racism Challenge or 21-Day Racial Equity and Social Justice Challenge, the YWCA Racial Justice Challenge was developed by YWCA Greater Cleveland in 2019.
-YWCA Cass Clay is grateful to partner with YWCAs across the country to offer this unique virtual learning community.
+Previously known as the Stand Against Racism Challenge or 21-Day Racial Equity and Social Justice Challenge, the YWCA’s UJJI Challenge was developed by YWCA Greater Cleveland in 2019.

 2024 Racial Justice Challenge